 Rich Cultural Experience

-The Annapurna Circuit encompasses villages of different communities.
-In the lower reaches, you will walk through villages of the Gurung, Magar, and Chettri communities that follow Hinduism and animism.
+Another good reason to do The Annapurna Circuit is that it encompasses villages of different communities.
+In the lower reaches, you will walk through villages of the Gurung, Magar, and Chettri communities, which follow Hinduism and animism.

 In the arid semi-desert area, you will come across villages of the Mananges and Thakkalis.
 Mananges trace their origins to Tibet and are culturally closer to Tibetans than to Hindu Nepalese.
 The remote desert valleys also have Bon practitioners.
 Bon is an animistic religion that predates Buddhism.
 Most of the people living in the Trans Himalayan region of Nepal and Tibet practiced Bon before Buddhism became popular.

 All these communities have their own dialects, customs, and traditions.
-You will be stopping for rest and food at the local villages interacting with the local people, and learning more about their culture.
+You will stop for rest and food in the local villages, interact with the local people, and learn more about their culture.

 Stunning Mountain Views